-In ODI's 60th anniversary year we set out to challenge decision-makers and thought leaders to think differently about global challenges.
+ODI's latest evidence and ideas to help decision-makers and thought leaders think differently about global challenges.

 In our 60th year, we convened a series of virtual conversations to interrogate global challenges and chart the practical steps required to create more resilient, equal societies and reimagine a world beyond the pandemic.

 We invited global, community and youth leaders, activists, businesses, academics and experts to explore and share ideas to build a better world.

 We continue to challenge decision-makers and thought leaders to think differently and achieve radical yet realistic measures for systemic change.